Now Available In Person and Online

 Is the course available online?

 Yes!
-Dates for the upcoming AFMCP Online will be announced soon.
-With this new online offering, you can now access the course at any time, from anywhere.
+With our online offering, you can now access the course at any time, from anywhere.
 AFMCP Online contains 35 hours of interactive video and case-based activities.
 The course is divided into digestible segments, allowing participants to work through the content at their own pace within a 90-day timeframe.

 What CME am I able to claim?